noData0079/SecOPS.v1/docs/llm-finetuning-and-agents.md

 # LLM Fine-Tuning and Agent Playbook

-This playbook links SecOps AI to leading open-source LLM training and agent frameworks.
+This playbook links T79 AI to leading open-source LLM training and agent frameworks.
 It focuses on reproducible fine-tuning, autonomous evolution loops, and self-improving alignment that avoid conflicts with existing data and configuration.

-## Goals for SecOps AI
+## Goals for T79 AI
 - **Tight backend integration:** Expose tuned models behind FastAPI without breaking existing routes or embeddings.
 - **Reproducibility:** Use versioned configs, seeds, and dataset manifests; never mutate the raw security datasets in place.
 - **Safety and alignment:** Apply preference data (self-generated or curated) plus guardrails before exposing new models to the frontend.